D3vNull41/NetLogo-Weather-Simulation/README.md

 ## Acknowledgements

-- The development team D3vNull41 and sniigle for their contributions to the project.
+- The developer sniigle for their contributions to the project.